http4s/http4s/docs/src/main/tut/csrf.md

 safe methods will update the CSRF token, while unsafe methods will validate them.

 Without getting too deep into it, safe methods are OPTIONS, GET, and HEAD.
-While unsafe methods are POST, PUT, PATCH, DELETE and TRACE.
+While unsafe methods are POST, PUT, PATCH, DELETE, and TRACE.
 To put it simply, state changing methods are unsafe.
 For more information, check out this cheat sheet on [CSRF Prevention](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie).

 [Middleware]: ../middleware
+[CSRFBuilder]: ../api/org/http4s/server/middleware/csrf$$csrfbuilder